GerbilSoft/rvthtool/README.md

 **WARNING:** Disk Management will prompt to initialize the RVT-H device.
 DO NOT ALLOW IT TO INITIALIZE THE DRIVE; this may cause data loss.

+The following commands assume `/dev/sdb` is the RVT-H Reader, and will extract bank 1.

-List disc images: `sudo ./rvthtool list /dev/sdb`
+* List disc images:
+  * `sudo ./rvthtool list /dev/sdb`
+* Extract a bank with no modifications:
+  * `sudo ./rvthtool extract /dev/sdb 1 disc.gcm`
+* Extract a bank and convert to retail fakesigned encryption:

-Extract disc image: `sudo ./rvthtool extract /dev/sdb 1 disc.gcm`
+  * `sudo ./rvthtool extract --recrypt=retail /dev/sdb 1 disc.gcm`
-* Replace `1` with the bank number.

-Delete a bank: `sudo ./rvthtool delete /dev/sdb 1`
+* Delete a bank:
+  * `sudo ./rvthtool delete /dev/sdb 1`
-* Replace `1` with the bank number.
+  * NOTE: This will only clear the bank table entry.

-Undelete a bank: `sudo ./rvthtool undelete /dev/sdb 1`
+* Undelete a bank:
+  * `sudo ./rvthtool undelete /dev/sdb 1`
-* Replace `1` with the bank number.

-Import a GameCube or Wii game: `sudo ./rvthtool import /dev/sdb 1 disc.gcm`
+* Import a GameCube or Wii game:
+  * `sudo ./rvthtool import /dev/sdb 1 disc.gcm`
-* Replace `1` with the bank number.
   * If the game is retail-encrypted, it will be converted to debug encryption and signed using the debug keys.
+* Convert an RVT-R disc image to retail fakesigned:
+  * `./rvthtool extract --recrypt=retail RVT-R.gcm 1 RetailFakesigned.gcm`
+  * NOTE: Currently, disc images are treated as if they're single-bank RVT-H HDD images.
+This is why a bank number is required, even though it will always be 1.

 ## Encryption